The AmazeLaw team is excited to announce our updated Facebook Advertising Agency picks for 2021!

 Do You Need a Huge Budget?

-The types of company that would be ideal for an SMB to work with tend to have flexible budget requirements, especially for advertising campaigns that will continue for months or years to come.
+The types of companies that would be ideal for an SMB to work with tend to have flexible budget requirements, especially for advertising digital marketing campaigns that will continue for months or years to come.
 As long as you’re willing to spend hundreds or thousands, rather than tens, of dollars each month, there’s an agency out there for you.

 Voy Media, founded in 2015 by Kevin Urrutia and Wilson Lin, is a stand-out agency that has successfully managed Facebook advertising campaigns for countless small and medium-sized businesses across the country.
 As a boutique agency, you get the intimacy that you want, often talking directly to one of the founders who can explain to you what they are doing and why it’s beneficial to your business.

 As well as offering Facebook ad campaign management and setup, they also complete audience research consultations for their clients.
-Voy Media believes in telling a story through your advertising and to do this, they need to understand your audience better, which they can do through detailed and scientific research.
+Voy Media believes in telling a story through your advertising, and in doing this, they need to understand your audience better, which they can do through detailed and scientific research.

-Whether you are interested in Facebook ads, Instagram, retargeting e-commerce visitors or mobile advertising, Voy Media handles it all with their talented team of experienced campaign managers.
+Whether you are interested in Facebook ads or hiring the best Instagram Advertising agency, retargeting e-commerce visitors, or mobile advertising, Voy Media handles it all with their talented team of experienced campaign managers.
 Unlike many of their competitors, they offer a scaling pricing system based on the amount of money you spend on ads each month, rather than a flat fee.

-As far as boutique Facebook advertising campaign agencies go, Voy Media is a stand-out choice because of their reputation for success, diligent attention to detail and fantastic customer service.
-For small to medium-sized businesses that need a helping hand to take their ad return to the next level, Voy Media is a tremendous choice.
+As far as boutique Facebook advertising campaign agencies go, Voy Media is a stand-out choice because of its reputation for success, diligent attention to detail, and fantastic customer service.
+For small to medium-sized businesses that need a helping hand to take their ad return to the next level, Voy Media is a great choice.